 / Sustainable St. Louis / Trailnet / Greenway Network

 Friends of the Earth / Earth First! / Sea Shepards

-U.S. Chamber of Commerce / National Federation of Independent Business
+U.S. Chamber of Commerce / National Association of Manufacturers

+National Federation of Independent Business

 American Farm Bureau / Missouri Farm Bureau / National Corn Growers Association /

 US Clean Air Market Programs / US Watershed Trading Programs

 Missouri DNR Hazardous Waste Program / Superfund, RCRA, and other environmentally sensitive sites in St. Louis